awarnke/crystal-facet-uml/readme.markdown

 crystal_facet_uml
 =============

+# What is it?
-crystal_facet_uml creates diagrams to document software architecture.
+crystal_facet_uml creates sysml/uml diagrams to document system and software architecture.

+# For Whom?
+What can one do with it?
+Why does it help?
+As software architect, you can create a set of diagrams describing use-cases, requirements, structural views, behavioral and deployment views.

+# How does the tool solve the task?
+What is the data flow?
+Is it interoperable? input/output formats. required Environment?
-These diagrams are consistent in element naming and element hierarchies.
+crystal_facet_uml keeps element names and element hierarchies consistent.
-Diagrams are exported as png, svg, pdf, ps to be used in text processing systems as docbook, html, latex.
+The tool exports diagrams as svg, pdf, ps and png formats to be used in text processing systems as docbook, html, latex.

-It is based on glib, gdk, gtk, cairo, pango, sqlite.
+It runs on your local linux PC and is based on glib, gdk, gtk, cairo, pango, sqlite.

 Install crystal_facet_uml
 -----------